mviniciusca/warriorfolio/README.md

 - Image Slideshow;
 - Customer Showcase;
 - Skills Display;
-- Email catcher for lead capture;
+- Email catcher for mailing list;
 - Integration with Google Analytics;
 - Curriculum for download;
 - Open to Work icon;
-- Biography, Certificates, and Courses;
+- Bio, Certificates, and Courses;
-- Contact via WhatsApp;
+- Contact via WhatsApp Web;
-- Contact form;
+- Contact Form;
-- Panel for Reading Received Messages;
+- Inbox;

 and more...